freetsdb/freetsdb/README.md

 #### Meta node setup description and requirements

-The Installation process sets up three meta nodes, with each meta node running on its own server.
+The Installation process sets up **three** meta nodes, with each meta node running on its own server.
-You must have a minimum of three meta nodes in a cluster.
+**You must have a minimum of three meta nodes in a cluster**.
 FreeTSDB clusters require at least three meta nodes and an odd number of meta nodes for high availability and redundancy.
 We don't recommend having more than three meta nodes unless your servers or the communication between the servers have chronic reliability issues.

-> Note: Deploying multiple meta nodes on the same server is strongly discouraged since it creates a larger point of potential failure if that particular server is unresponsive.
-We recommend deploying meta nodes on relatively small footprint servers.

-##### Other requirements

-###### Ports

-Meta nodes communicate over ports 8088, 8089, and 8091.

 #### Meta node setup